roboguy13/accelerate-examples/recursive-cond-transformation.md

 The first argument is a combining function (sidenote: this function has a semigroup/monoid structure to it).

+This almost makes `Annotation` a semigroup, but we would instead need a (additional, possibly) type that allows nested Haskell expressions with annotations at each nesting level.
+If we can make this, we might be able to collapse many rules that would otherwise need to be written in the future into something that looks like this:

+    annotate a (annotate b x)  ==>  annotate (a <> b) x

 Old transformation scratch pad: